NaszvadiG/cim-xa/README.md

-*CIM-ACCELERANT [A.K.A.
-CIM-XA]*
+*CIM-ACCELERANT (A.K.A.
+CIM-XA)*
 ==============================

 A distribution, by Titanium Opensystems, l.c., including the popular CodeIgniter framework (Version 2.1.4) and many extensions.
 You may find this distribution helpful if your situation includes one or more of the following:

-- You need to extend the routing feature set [Cartographer]
+- You need to extend the routing feature set (Cartographer)
-- You need PDO for cross-DBMS compatibility [Idiorm]
+- You need PDO for cross-DBMS compatibility (Idiorm)
-- You need easy-to-use support for SQL prepared statements [Idiorm]
+- You need easy-to-use support for SQL prepared statements (Idiorm)
-- You need or simply prefer a more mainstream ORM approach [Idiorm]
+- You need or simply prefer a more mainstream ORM approach (Idiorm)
 - You need a fully RESTful server implementation capability
-- You need serialization capability [Apache Avro]
+- You need serialization capability (Apache Avro)
-- You need to integrate with JavaScript(1) or a JS MVC framework(2)
+- You need to integrate with JavaScript(note 1) or a JS MVC framework(note 2)
-- You need views/templates that auto-escape output [Savant3]
+- You need views/templates that auto-escape output (Savant3)
-- You need login/authorization [a provided CI example, hybridauth, or Zend]
+- You need login/authorization )a provided CI example, hybridauth, or Zend)
-- You need a very quick yet theme-able CRUD constuction tool [Grocery]
+- You need a very quick yet theme-able CRUD constuction tool (Grocery)
 - You need MongoDB support
-- You need strong Excel data support [PHPExcel]
+- You need strong Excel data support (PHPExcel)
-- You need a job queue facility [Celery + AmqPHP]
+- You need a job queue facility (Celery + AmqPHP)
-- You need debugging via Chrome Console [PHPChrome]
+- You need debugging via Chrome Console (PHPChrome)
-- You need a cURL library [PHPcURL]
+- You need a cURL library (PHPcURL)
-- You need to send HTML email [Zend] or format HTML email [Savant] (3)
+- You need to send HTML email (Zend) or format HTML email (Savant)(note 3)

  (1) see <a href="https://github.com/sfthurber/CodeIgniter-AngularJS-App">sample angularjs/CodeIgniter-AngularJS application</a>; see also